ultimitech/sds/README.md

 ### Status

-I'm currently a full-time freelancer, with a focus on WordPress and iOS development.
+I'm currently a part-time freelancer, with a focus on AWS Cloud, DevOps, Linux, and IT Consulting.

 ### Dev History